hatzibodWelt/exercise-aws-02/README.md

 ## Introduction

 AWS resources and infrastructure should always be created using a configuration management system such as [Cloudformation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/).
-This ensures all created AWS resources are tracked and reproducable.
+This ensures all created AWS resources are tracked and reinstallable.
 It also encourages sharing and collaboration and can help an infrastructure recover from a disaster.

 ## Exercise